yuhaozhang7/DynamicGaussianReconstruction/README.md

 ![Our Teaser image](assets/teaser.gif)
 ![Our Teaser image](assets/teaser2.gif)

-- [ ] Check if all modes of rendering supported

 This repository contains the implementation for the project **Improved Dynamic Gaussian Reconstruction with Multi-Scene Training**.
 In this project, we aim to develop a model to predict Gaussians for a dynamic monocular scene to allow novel view synthesis.